Dr Peter J. Williams - Principal

 Current research includes:

-- The early translations of the Bible
+- The spelling of the New Testament

 For some of the online publications you will need to access the free fonts SPAtlantis, SPEdessa, SPIonic, or SPTiberian at http://rosetta.reltech.org/TC/fonts/.
 Unfortunately it has not been possible to ensure that Hebrew or Syriac word-wrap appear correctly on all browsers, and for pagination reference needs to be made to the originals.